 If a government agency has requested information or an interview or has served a notice or subpoena, our Houston false claims act attorneys can help protect you and your organization.
 Our attorneys draft compliance programs and advise clients on the law.
-We handle civil investigations from any state or federal agency (DOJ, OIG, HHS, AG, TDI, MFCU) as soon as you receive a phone call or letter from the government agent.
+We handle civil investigations from any state or federal agency (DOJ, OIG, HHS, AG, TDI, MFCU) as soon as you receive a phone call or letter from the government agency.

 Tainted claim investigations, like all false claim investigations, should not be taken lightly.
 If you have been contacted by the DOJ, OIG, AG, or TDI, do not delay in protecting your business with the help of an experienced False Claims Act and anti-kickback attorney.
 Hendershot, Cannon & Hisey, P.C. represents clients in Houston, Texas, and across the United States.